MR-SS/challenge/README.md

 ### Security issue that i found during writing unit test:

-first of all i need to have a copy of main database. so i create a test detabase for all my test cases and each test case test a vulnerability like DOS, api rate limt ,jwt attacks ( i user jwt for authorization) and the Big one race conditions ( i think the main point of the challenge is race conditions and how to prevent it )
+first of all i need to have a copy of main database. so i create a test detabase for all my test cases and each test case test a vulnerability like DOS, api rate limt ,jwt attacks ( i user jwt for authorization) and the Big one race conditions ( i think the main point of the challenge is race conditions and how to prevent it . i will talk about later)

 ## flow of all unit test:
  in all unit test . i make specific user with and the try to request other api call and check that have  successful  response or not . with **assert** command can check them